HAS-Tools-Fall2020/homework-LouFie08/Submissions/Code_Review1/ReadMe.md

 Use this section to complete and write the feedback review
 1. Is the script easy to read and understand?
  - Are variables and functions named descriptively when useful?
+    * Variables are labeled very intuitively and follow lower case naming conventions.
  - Are the comments helpful?
+    * Code comments are helpful and it was clear where the user needed to change an input.
+I like that you labeled each cell with a cell number to make it easy to not miss a cell when you run the script.
  - Can you run the script on your own easily?
+    * I was able to run the script with no issues and produce the desired output.
+However, I think both sets of predictions made at the end of the script are based on the AR model (just a different range of input data), so I'm wondering why you produced two different sets of forecasts.
  - Are the doc-strings useful?
+    * The docstring is very useful in understanding your function inputs.
+The only part I was not clear about was why the input to your prediction is the mean minus standard deviation of the chosen range.
+Some additional explanation of your statistical approach in the docstring would have been helpful.

 2. Does the code follow PEP8 style consistently?
  - If not are there specific instances where the script diverges from this style?
+    * Generally, great job following PEP8 standards.
+Some portions of script in CELL 3 are labeled (3rd Step) while other parts are labeled (3); following a consistent numeric sequencing would be helpful.
+Also, just a few lines of code go over the 79 column recommendation (ex: rows 136-137) and the comments are cutoff when viewing the script in a split screen with the python interactive window.
+I think following the 79 column recommendation does improve readability.
+Also, datetime was imported but not used.

 3. Is the code written succinctly and efficiently?
  - Are there superfluous code sections?
+    * The variable alter_precit wasn't used so it could have been deleted.
+I would recommend removing timestamps from x-axis labels of second figure.
+Also, you establish 2 time lags (flow_tm1 and flow_tm2), but your final AR model equation only has 1 slope, so I was unclear on whether the model was built off 1 or 2 time lags.
  - Is the use of functions appropriate?
+    * Your function seems very useful since you use it a few times in your code, so you've avoided repeating the same block of code and use a function instead.
  - Is the code written elegantly without decreasing readability?
+    * Still not exactly sure what elegant code is (since I'm a beginner and am sure my code isn't elegant!), but your code was written in a format and level that I could follow along with.
+Looks great!

+* Readability: 3/3
+* Style: 3/3
+* Code Efficiency: 3/3